ColeWalker/serverless-challenge/README.md

 If you'd like to modify or add code, you can use the Prettier VSCode extension to keep your additions automatically formatted with the rules in place.

-If you would prefer to use these rules in a different linter, the general rules are as follows:
+If you would prefer to use these rules with a different linter, the general rules are as follows:

 - 2 spaces per indentation level
 - Indent with spaces over tabs